Project Name: Stewed Chicken with Onion, Carrots, and Cream

+In this cheerful chaos (Agile Environment), our favorite family 'quick meal' is created.
 This meal is a safe bet.
-The combination of sweet carrots, tender chicken, and cream works like a "kids' version of Svíčková" (Czech vegetable cream sauce) for weekdays.
-The recipe is also great for small children who are training their digestion for milk proteins (like my son with CMPA).
-The carrots are grated coarsely, so they stew beautifully in the sauce, and even those who usually fish cooked vegetables out of their meal will eat them.
+The combination of sweet carrots, tender chicken, and cream works like a 'children's Svíčková' for a weekday.
+Key Benefit: The recipe is great for small children training to digest milk proteins (like my son with CMPA - milk protein allergy).
+The carrots are coarsely grated, so they stew beautifully in the sauce.
+Even those who usually 'fish out' cooked vegetables to the edge of the plate will eat them.

 - 1 large Chicken breast (or 2 smaller ones) – cut into smaller cubes